nikumar1206/loco/README.md

 structured = true
 retention_period = "7d"

+dockerfile_path = "."

 ```

 This will create the following Kubernetes resources:

 - Deployment
 - HPA (Horizontal Pod Autoscaler)
 - Service
 - Ingress (via Traefik or NGINX)
   - Traefik is in Go, and surprisingly fast.
 Can handle load balancing, SSL termination, and routing quite well with minimal config.
   - Can 'upgrade' to envoy later for even more speed, at the cost of decent bit more configuration and work.
 - RBAC?
   - might not need for Kubernetes for the MVP, unless we are letting ppl have direct access to underlying. def have application RBAC

 ### 4. CLI

 CLI that can help with loco integrations

 - Can generate loco.toml file, or validate it.
 - Can generate suggestions to better improve your loco experience by suggesting improvements to loco.toml.
 - Can link to a deployed project to get logs and app health.
 As well as metrics for CPU, memory, and health.
 - These likely need to be built onto some sort of API that the CLI is just calling.
 - So CLI likely needs to generate temp credentials and store under ~/.loco/credentials.

 ### Likely MSVCs or just APIs we will need

 1. Deployment Engine

 - will listen to git pushes via webhook, and build container images.
 - Push container images onto a registry

 2. User Front APIs

 - handles users
   - adding new users to platform
   - removing them and their relevant projects
 - handles projects
   - adding new projects, need to make sure names or subdomains atleast are unique. so thats gonna need a DB to validate
   - on new project, need to update the kubernetes configurations to add new ingress and underlying kubernetes deployment by using the commands.
   - stream deployment progress in near real-time
 - handles project logs
   - stream logs in near real-time
   - eventually playback but prolly not
   - query logs super fast with filters (use managed like clickhouse?)
 - handles project billing
   - users should only be billed for what they use.
   - we will have some default network ingress/egress costs.
   - can be later.

 3. Resources handler
    - might need a way of watching our own resources and making sure they are healthy.

 #### Things to Think About

 - Simple, but super effective abusive stopper.
 - Only whitelisted repos should be buildable, by certain users.
 - Users should only be able to access logs for their projects.
 Nothing more, nothing less
 - All unhappy paths are clearly reflected back to user, with obvious next steps on how to fix.
 - Need to do things the kubernetes way with stuff like RBAC and whatnot.
 - whatever we do, it needs to be extendible to the following deployments:
   - UI, cache (redis), database, blob
   - this covers like 90% of all possible deployments.

+#### Notes

+- dont deploy the image if docker scout or vulnerabilities are detected
+- make sure all of the TOML makes sense and is 100% validated against.
+- docker layers should be cached by project or something. maybe docker will automatically do this
+- Docker building must follow .Dockerignore or .gitignore